lr-emmacg/liferay-environment-composer/README.markdown

 Set the `liferay.workspace.docker.image.liferay` property in `gradle.properties`.

-This will override the Docker image version that is determined from the `liferay.workspace.product` property (see [Set the the Liferay version for building modules](#set-the-liferay-version-for-building-modules)).
+This will override the Docker image version that is determined from the `liferay.workspace.product` property (see [Set the Liferay version for building modules](#set-the-liferay-version-for-building-modules)).

 `gradle.properties`: